IanniMuliterno/churn_analysis/README.md

 # Churn Analysis
 Welcome to the Churn Analysis repository!
 This project focuses on analyzing customer churn data to predict which customers are likely to leave a service or subscription.
 Understanding churn is crucial for businesses looking to improve customer retention strategies and enhance overall customer satisfaction.

+Another important topic is, explaining complex results to non-tec stakeholders, to deal with the output of a black box model such as xgboost, I've leveraged shap package to interpret the importance of the variables.

 ## Project Overview
 Churn analysis aims to identify the key factors that contribute to customer attrition.
 This repository contains the datasets, scripts, and models used to predict churn based on historical data.
 The analysis can help businesses develop targeted interventions to retain high-risk customers.